royaboya/royaboya.github.io/src/content/blog/sixth-post.md

 Press the Start button on the top-right to begin this challenge.

+The instance was vulnerable to command injection so you had to test out a couple commands

 ### Screaming Crying Throwing Up - [Easy]
 >Or some xkcd cipher like that.